-Archetypal otherness -- DNA vs. I Ching
+Archetypal Otherness -- DNA vs. I Ching: Climbing Elven Stairways (Part B)

 Part B of Climbing Elven Stairways: DNA as a macroscopic metaphor of polarized psychodynamics.
 For access convenience this paper has also been split into two parts.